-The Sixth Form timetable for Muslim students includes two compulsory lessons of Islamic Education per week.
-Students' registered under Arab passports will also study Arabic for three lessons per week and complete the Ministry curriculum and subsequent internal assessments.
-These are both mandatory Ministry requirements that are common across all UAE schools.
+The Year 12 timetable for Muslim students includes two compulsory lessons of Islamic Education.
+Students' registered under Arab passports will study Arabic for three lessons per week and complete the Ministry curriculum and subsequent internal assessments.
+These are both Ministry requirements that are common across all UAE schools.

 Students considering attending universities locally are advised to research their entry requirements, specifically with regard to the study of Arabic.
-Even students not holding Arab passports may be required by some local universities to study and pass examinations in Arabic until the end of Year 13.
+Even students not holding Arab passports may be required by some universities to study and pass examinations in Arabic until the end of Year 12.
 We can facilitate these lessons and examinations but the onus is on the student to notify us of this necessity as part of the application process.